 Why New Zealand Needs Prayer Now

-New Zealand’s prayer burden is not mainly legal persecution, but faithful witness amid freedom, secular drift, and wounded public trust.
+New Zealand’s prayer burden is not mainly legal persecution, but faithful Christian witness in a free society where religious practice is declining and trust in institutions has been badly tested.

 New Zealand also enters a politically sensitive season.
 Prime Minister Christopher Luxon announced that the 2026 general election will be held on Saturday, 7 November 2026.
 Election years can expose fear, resentment, pride, and distrust.
 Christians should pray for truthful speech, sober judgment, peaceable citizenship, and leaders who govern with justice rather than mere advantage.
 New Zealand Government election announcement